teuben/nemo/docs/source/install.rst

 ------

-Although the ``mknemo`` script was intended to quickly compile a NEMO program (from any directory), and without the need to know where the source code lives.
-It is now also used to aid the installation of a number of supported libraries that can be used by NEMO.
+Although the ``mknemo`` script was intended to quickly compile a NEMO program (from any directory), and without the need to know where the source code lives, it is now also used to aid the installation of a number of supported libraries that can be used by NEMO.
 They are compiled within ``$NEMO/local``, and will be installed in ``$NEMO/opt``, as described